m4dh0rs3/cas/README.md

 ### Features

-**Warning: This crate is not yet feature-complete.
+**Warning: This is not yet feature-complete.
 See [libqalculate](https://github.com/Qalculate/libqalculate) for a better alternative.**

 - [X] REPL interface
 - [X] Lex operators, functions, symbols, deciaml numbers